Skip to content

 Disable CRD Safety Check Configuration:

-Add the crdUpgradeSafety field and set its policy to Disabled in the ClusterExtension resource under the preflight section.
+Add the crdUpgradeSafety field and set its enforcement to None in the ClusterExtension resource.
+This configuration disables CRD safety checks during the downgrade process.

 Example: